Bugatti Chiron: La Voiture Noire (2019)

 A statement made later by the company confirmed that the car on display was a concept car and that the final product would take two and a half years more to complete.
 The show car had electric motors instead of an engine for easy maneuverability.
-Differing from the show car, the real La Voiture Noire has a Cognac (Brown) Leather Interior and a fully-functioning drivetrain with its W16 engine sourced from the Chiron.
+Unlike the show car, the production La Voiture Noire features a Havana Brown leather interior and a fully functional drivetrain, powered by the Chiron’s W16 engine.

-According to reports from tabloid newspapers, La Voiture Noire was registered in Zurich, Switzerland in December 2021.
-La Voiture Noire is owned by a member of the family of the late Ferdinand Piëch, the man for whom the car was initially commissioned (though he passed away before receiving it).
+According to Exclusive Car Registry, La Voiture Noire is owned by a member of the Piëch family after Ferdinand Piëch, the man for whom it was originally commissioned, died before receiving it.

-La Voiture Noire has been subject to significant misinformation surrounding its ownership.
-A number of newspapers, tabloids, and online blogs created and spread false claims that Portuguese footballer Cristiano Ronaldo was the owner of the vehicle.
-This rumour, which is believed to have originated with a report from Spanish sports newspaper Marca was denied by a spokesperson for Ronaldo.
-Despite this blatantly false claim, the belief that Ronaldo owns La Voiture Noire remains pervasive online.

 Records

 Acceleration and braking record

 At the 2017 IAA show in Frankfurt, Bugatti announced that the Chiron broke the record of fastest 0-400-0 km/h acceleration time, completing it in 41.96 seconds in a span of 2 mi at the Ehra-Lessien high-speed oval on a weekend in August 2017.
 The car was driven by Colombian racing driver Juan Pablo Montoya.

 Bugatti also added an extra livery to the Chiron on display to confirm that it was the same car that broke the 0–400–0 km/h record.
 During the show, Bugatti also mentioned that during the run, the car accelerated from 0-62 mph in 2.4 seconds, 0-124 mph in 6.1 seconds, 0-186 mph in 13.1 seconds, and 0-248.5 mph in 32.6 seconds, which altogether, also makes the Chiron faster than its predecessor, the Veyron.

 The record has since been broken by the Koenigsegg Regera and other vehicles.